-Since the end of our very long lockdown, Sydneysiders are flocking back to their favourite restaurants and cafes to enjoy the luxury of a sit-down meal.
-Among those dining spots are a rich and eclectic collection of businesses owned or operated by our refugee community—serving up vegan Palestinian sweets, Iraqi shortbread, Rohingya curries, and Syrian breakfast buffets, just to name a few.
+Sydney is made up of a rich and eclectic collection of businesses owned or operated by our refugee community—serving up vegan Palestinian sweets, Iraqi shortbread, Rohingya curries, and Syrian breakfast buffets, just to name a few.

-To help you find those businesses and put your money where it really counts, here are 12 restaurants, cafes, and takeaway shops owned and powered by Sydney’s refugee and asylum seeker community.
+To help you find those businesses and put your money where it really counts, here are just a few of our favourite restaurants, cafes, and takeaway shops owned and powered by Sydney’s refugee and asylum seeker community.

 Parliament On King